Animal Behavior, Ecology, and Conservation (BS)

 ABEC 102 Introductory Animal Behavior II 3 Credits

 Foundational evolutionary and ecological theories in Animal Behavior.
 Explore key behaviors that lead to an animal’s survival including foraging, mating, habitat selection, and social behavior as well as methods to study animal behavior.
-Also compare animal behavior in the news to the scientific literature
+A significant focus on the process of research and scientific literature.

 Offered: every spring.